BookGen/BookGen/README.md

 + `year` : The copyright year( s ) of the work
 + `rights` : The ( short ) rights or license statement associated with the work
 + `details` : Detailed information regarding the licensing or publication of the work ; this can contain paragraph content
-+ `draft` : A short string indicating the current draft of the work
++ `draft` : A short string indicating the current draft of the work ; this will be set automatically for individual texts ( but not the work as a whole ) if you have `DRAFTS` enabled
 + `lang` : The language of the work ( for HTML )
 + `final` : Use this to declare that your work is finished and remove the **DRAFT** markings.
 + `header-includes` : Content to include in the header of every document ; you should only use this to insert raw HTML headers ( LaTeX header information should be specified in your style file )